wesleyjin/drakes-maintdb/README.md

 ## Getting started:
 0. (Activate 'maintdb' environment)
 1. 'cd' into the folder named 'maintdb'
-2. To start server, run the following in command line: > python manage.py runserver <
+2. To start server, run the following in command line >> python manage.py runserver
+	- Anytime you run this line, make sure the current directory is the root maintdb folder, with the file 'manage.py' in it.
 3. Visit http://localhost:8000/ in your web browser.
 Should see rocket graphic & Django.

 ## Creating a New App: